Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients

 This defines a suitable realisation from the discrete representation of the random field $Z$, since we can easily check that Eq. \eqref{eq: sample-from-Z} implies $\mathbb{E}[\mathbf{Z} \mathbf{Z}^T] = R$, as required.

 There are multiple techniques to factorising the covariance matrix $R$ of the random field $Z$, such as the Cholesky decomposition.
-However, such commonly used algorithms have computational complexity $\mathcal{O}(n^3)$ \citep{higham_accuracy_2002}.
-On the other hand, the circulant embedding method provides a fast approach to factorising $R$ by first embedding it in a larger matrix with circulant structure, which can then be factorised using the FFT, with complexity $\mathcal{O}(n \log_2 n)$ \citep{davis_circulant_1979}.
+However, such commonly used algorithms have computational complexity $\mathcal{O}({M}^3)$ \citep{higham_accuracy_2002}, {where, for example, $M = m^d$ for a uniform grid of the domain $D$ with mesh size $m$ in all coordinate directions}.
+On the other hand, the circulant embedding method provides a fast approach to factorising $R$ by first embedding it in a larger matrix with circulant structure, which can then be factorised using the FFT.
+This has complexity $\mathcal{O}({s \log_2 s})$ \citep{davis_circulant_1979}, {where $s = (2m)^d$, with $m$ as in the previous example}.
 To describe this procedure, let us consider the one- and two-dimensional cases individually.
 Higher dimensional cases follow analogously.